QCDHUB/JAM15/LHAPDF/README.md

 Either way, you need to (unzip and) copy the grids to your local LHAPDF grid folder.
 The default location can be found, e.g., in the output of the `$ lhapdf` command.
 Further info on the LHAPDF interface installation and usage can be found on the [LHAPDF project web page](https://lhapdf.hepforge.org/).

-A test ipython notebook is provided for convenience and to demonstrate usage of JAM15 python code and LHAPDF grids.
-In the future python, C++ and fortran scripts will be added; for the moment you may have a look at the  [code examples](https://lhapdf.hepforge.org/codeexamples.html) in the LHAPDF project web page.

 ## Grids

-**Note:** Grids with "preliminary" status or with version "v.-1" are in development and should be used with caution.

 | Name                                         | Info                                            | Reference                                                      | Status | Notes                                       |
 | :--:                                         | :--:                                            | :--:                                                           | :--:   | :--:                                        |